andres20980/kasten-docs/docs/usage.md

 ### Instant Recovery â

+Support for Instant Recovery has been deprecated and will be removed in a future release.
+    Standard restore of local or exported Kasten restore points will remain unaffected.

 Instant Recovery will get an exported restore point up and running much faster than a regular restore.
 This feature requires vSphere 7.0.3+ and a Veeam Backup server version V12 or higher.
 This is not supported on